gereon-t/trajectopy-core/README.md

 ### Preprocessing Settings

 - `min_speed` (float): Only poses with a speed above this threshold are considered for alignment.
 - `time_start` (float): Only poses with a timestamp above this threshold are considered for alignment.
-The timestamp is given in seconds and is relative to the first timestamp of both matched trajectories.
+The timestamp is given in seconds and is relative to the first common timestamp of both matched trajectories.
 - `time_end` (float): Only poses with a timestamp below this threshold are considered for alignment.
-The timestamp is given in seconds and is relative to the first timestamp of both matched trajectories.
+The timestamp is given in seconds and is relative to the first common timestamp of both matched trajectories.

 ### Estimation Settings